ahmed-musallam/comparison-slider/README.md

 But it needed a little more work to suite my need (optimization, responsiveness and support touch mobile devices)

 # Size
-This slider js is ~2KB minified (less gzipped), that is TINY! and the css is >1KB which is also insignificant.
+This slider js is ~1.5KB minified (less if gzipped), that is TINY! and the css is >1KB which is also insignificant.

 # How to use
 Clone this repo, and take a look at the example HTML in the example folder. should be straight-forward.